wwake/EGTest/README.md

 ## Top-Level Struct
 **`EG`** - ("for example") - a struct to hold inputs and outputs.
 You typically create an array of `EG`, then pass them to the `check()` method.

+EG's fields:
+  __input__: Input (generic) - the input arguments; a tuple for multiple values.
+Use to compute the actual value for your assertions.
+  __expect__: Output (generic) (label required) - the expected output.
+Use to compute the expected value for your assertions.
+  __message__: String - a message you can attach to your assertions.
+Defaults to an empty string.
+  __file__: StaticString - the file name you would typically include as an argument to your assertions.
+Defaults to #file, so you usually omit this argument.
+  __line__: UInt - the line number you would typically include as an argument to your assertions.
+Defaults to #line, so you usually omit this argument.

 Example:
 ```
 EG("abcd", expect: 4, "length > 0")
 ```

-The input and expected types are generic; you can use tuples to work with more than one value.

-The message is optional.

-There are implicit file and line arguments that tie assertions to the line where the `EG` constructor is called.

 **`msg()`** - provides the message from the EG struct, prefixed by its line number.
+You can attach this as the message to your assertions.

 ## XCTestCase Extensions
 **`eg()`** - lets you create examples with the lower-case name eg. Takes the same arguments as the `EG` struct.